theycallmeloki/milady-llm-bridge/README.md

-# MCP LLM Bridge
+# MiladyContextProtocol LLM Bridge

-A bridge connecting Model Context Protocol (MCP) servers to OpenAI-compatible LLMs.
+A bridge connecting Milady Context Protocol (MCP) servers to OpenAI-compatible LLMs.
 Primary support for OpenAI API, with additional compatibility for local endpoints that implement the OpenAI API specification.

 The implementation provides a bidirectional protocol translation layer between MCP and OpenAI's function-calling interface.
 It converts MCP tool specifications into OpenAI function schemas and handles the mapping of function invocations back to MCP tool executions.
 This enables any OpenAI-compatible language model to leverage MCP-compliant tools through a standardized interface, whether using cloud-based models or local implementations like Ollama.